codecomp/WordpressBase/README.md

 get_attachment_svg | Gets a child uploaded attachment SVG from attachment ID get_attachment_image_src | Get the source for an attachment image without needing to store to a variable each time

-## Further Reading

-To get a feel for the customisation the theme makes you should have a read of the functions.php, components/functions/functions-admin.php and components/functions/functions-theme.php files.
-While all content of theme theme is commented these 3 files contain the bulk of the key updates to the theme.

 ## Roadmap

-* Update favicon handling
-* Move WordPress templates out of root directory to avoid clutter (somehow)
-* Source packages to handle social integration
+* Source packages to handle social integration.
-* Check current ecosystem for WordPress form plugins to see if we've moved path the terrible contact forms 7 era to determine if we need to do this manually
+* Check current ecosystem for WordPress form plugins to see if we've moved path the terrible contact forms 7 era to determine if we need to do this manually.

 ## History